higorbelem/Algorand-repos/README.md

 3. <strong>Fetching repositories</strong>: Since the github API doesn't provide a way to get the repositories from multiple orgs at the same time, multiple calls were made.

 4. <strong>Markdown</strong>: Due to time, I was not able to implement a Markdown viewer, to preview the README.md.

+5. <strong>API rate limit</strong>: Since the github API unauthed rate limit is really low, depending on the usage, the limit can be reached, to solve this authentication would need to be implemented.